Harry Styles' pre-Super Bowl concert canceled because of stormy Miami weather

 The Super Bowl Live fan festival, a couple miles from the concert site, will open Saturday morning as scheduled, Miami Super Bowl Host Committee spokeswoman Karla Fortuny said.
 Earlier, Fortuny said the festival wouldn't open Saturday, citing the weather.

 The severe weather threat is not over for Miami, which is hosting Sunday's Super Bowl LIV at Hard Rock Stadium.
-According to the National Weather Service, there is a possibility of severe weather again Saturday afternoon and evening, but the threat diminishes in time for the big game Sunday.
+According to the National Weather Service, severe weather could hit the area Saturday afternoon and evening, but the threat diminishes in time for the big game Sunday.